-TUESDAY, MARCH 26 (Noon Eastern time)
+TUESDAY, MARCH 25 (Noon Eastern time)

-Tournament directors to conduct teleconferences with participating head coaches and administrators (teams, all-arounders and individual event specialists) and site representatives.
+Tournament directors to set up and conduct teleconferences with participating head coaches and administrators (teams, all-arounders and individual event specialists) and site representatives.
 (Four different calls will be conducted.)
 The assigned site representative along with the tournament director will lead this call.
 The meet referee also will participate on the teleconference.
 Teams to submit travel and contact information sheet to regional tournament directors after the call.

-WEDNESDAY, MARCH 27 (Noon Eastern time)
+WEDNESDAY, MARCH 26 (Noon Eastern time)